MIGG-NTU/academic/content/authors/mijianxu/_index.md

   link: https://github.com/xumi1993
 - icon: envelope
   icon_pack: fas
+  link: mailto:mijian.xu@smail.nju.edu.cn
-  link:   # For a direct email link, use "mailto:test@example.org".
+# For a direct email link, use "mailto:test@example.org".
 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
 # - icon: cv